I believe you have decided to get your pilot license and want a heads up on the contents of the private pilot ground school syllabus.

 This subject is related to the weight and balance of the aircraft you will be flying as a student pilot.

-If you do not will to stall during landing then chapter 8 is all you have to study.
+If you do not will to stall during landing, then chapter eight is all you have to study.

 - E6B computer